-Ms. Lauren handles daily attendance and communication with schools.
+Ms. Connor handles daily attendance and communication with schools.
 Please see her in the office anytime you know you will be out and to hand in any documentation.

 Mrs. Morris will be contacting students when they hit 3 absences to make them aware.
 Once you are over 5 absences, she will help you develop a credit recovery plan.

 At any time, you can request a meeting with CRTC Principal Anne Fowler to discuss an extenuating circumstance that will have you missing class.